BoxOfDevs/CommandShop/README.md

 ### Please read the [wiki](https://github.com/BoxOfDevs/CommandShop/wiki) if you want to know how this plugin works!

 ## Download this plugin!
-You may grab the plugin from [source](https://github.com/BoxOfDevs/CommandShop/archive/master.zip), or the latest .phar from [poggit.](https://poggit.pmmp.io/ci/BoxOfDevs/CommandShop/CommandShop#) <br>
+You may grab the plugin from [source](https://github.com/BoxOfDevs/CommandShop/archive/master.zip), or download the latest .phar from [Poggit](https://poggit.pmmp.io/ci/BoxOfDevs/CommandShop/CommandShop).<br>
-**This plugin requires EconomyAPI to work correctly**
+**This plugin requires [EconomyAPI](https://github.com/onebone/EconomyS) by onebone to enable buying commands via money!**
 <br>

 By BoxOfDevs: